beatlabs/bake/README.md

 In your project you can import these and use them to build your own CI target alongside any custom targets that you may have.

-You can see a simple example in `magefile.go` in this repo.
+There is a simple example in `magefile.go` in this repo.

 ## Executing Targets